MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/deploy-demo-environment.md

 [!include[banner](../includes/banner.md)]

 This topic explains how to deploy a demo environment on Microsoft Azure using Microsoft Dynamics Lifecycle Services (LCS).
-This topic applies to those deploying a demo environment of:
+This topic applies to deploying a demo environment for:

 - Dynamics 365 for Finance and Operations
 - Dynamics 365 for Retail